 Self-monitoring

-The NZQA monitor may recommend that an institution requests permission to discontinue NZQA monitoring and replace it with self-monitoring.
+An NZQA monitor may recommend that an organisations asks to switch from NZQA monitoring to self-monitoring.

-It is expected that an institution will continue to use an external monitor as part of the self-monitoring process.
-Where NZQA approves self-monitoring, other registration bodies may continue to monitor the programme.
+Organisations are expected to continue using an external monitor as part of the self-monitoring process.
+If we approve self-monitoring, other registration bodies may continue to monitor the programme.

 Conditions for requesting self-monitoring

-Conditions for the transfer to self-monitoring include confirmation from all parties that the institution is managing the programme appropriately and in particular that:
+Conditions for moving to self-monitoring include confirmation from all parties that the organisation is managing the programme appropriately, and that:

 1. The programme is being implemented as planned and presented at the time of approval, subject to modifications and enhancements broadly consistent with the intent of the programme and the natural evolution of a quality programme.